 |Initial Deposit||91 Day Plus CD||12 Month Plus CD||60 Month Plus CD|

 How People’s United CD Rates Compare to Other Banks'

-A CD account with People’s United Bank will net you more in interest than a CD at a large, national bank like Chase, especially if you choose a 12-month or 24-month term.
+A CD account with People’s United Bank will net you more in interest than a CD at a large, national bank like Chase.
 Consequently, People’s United could be a good option to consider for in-person bankers.
 That said, you can still find more competitive rates with an online establishment like Ally, specifically if you're looking at term lengths on the very short and very long end of the spectrum.